Complexity and polymorphisms for digraph constraint problems under some basic constructions: Congruence -permutability

 \begin{lemma} Let $G=(V,E)$ be a digraph and let $p(x,y,z)$ be a polymorphism on $G^{\bot\top}$ such that $p(x,y,y) = x$.
 Then, \begin{enumerate} \item $a^+\subseteq p(a,b,c)^+$ for all $a,b,c\in V\cup\{\bot\}$. \item $a^-\subseteq p(a,b,c)^-$ for all $a,b,c\in V\cup\{\top\}$. \item if $G$ is nondismantlable, then $p(a,b,c) = a$ for all $a,b,c\in V$. \end{enumerate} \end{lemma} \begin{proof} Take $a,b,c\in V\cup\{\bot\}$.
 By definition we have $b\ra\top$ and $c\ra\top$ in $G^{\bot\top}$, and therefore $p(a,b,c)\ra p(x,\top,\top) = x$, for any $x$ such that $a\ra x$ in $G^{\bot\top}$.
 Putting $d:=p(a,b,c)$, we obtain $d\ra x$, for any $x\in V$ such that $a\ra x$.
 Thus $a^+\subseteq d^+$, proving (1).
 The proof of (2) is symmetric.
 Finally, for (3), if $a,b,c\in V$, then $a^+\subseteq d^+$ and $a^-\subseteq d^-$ both hold, and then if $G$ is nondismantlable, we conclude $a=d$. \end{proof}

-In the following theorem, \emph{$1$-permutable} is interpreted to mean that the equation $x=y$ holds (which is satisfied only by one-element structures). \begin{theorem} Let $G$ be a digraph and $n\geq 1$.
+Recall that \emph{$1$-permutable} is interpreted to mean that the equation $x=y$ (which is satisfied only by one-element structures) holds. \begin{theorem} Let $G$ be a digraph and $n\geq 1$.
 If $G$ is $n$-permutable then $G^{\bot\top}$ is $(n+2)$-permutable.
 If $G$ is nondismantlable and $G^{\bot\top}$ is $(n+2)$-permutable, then $G$ is congruence $n$-permutable. \end{theorem} \begin{proof} Suppose $G$ is $n$-permutable as witnessed by ternary polymorphisms $p_0,\dots,p_{n}$.
 We define terms $q_0,\dots, q_{n+2}$ as follows:

 where $1\leq i\leq n-1$.
 Observe also, that the ``otherwise'' case always implies $\{\bot,\top\}\cap\{x,y,z\}\neq\varnothing$.

 For $2\leq j\leq n$, the operations $q_j(x,y,z)$ are polymorphisms by Lemma \ref{lem:polyplus}.
 For $q_1$ and $q_{n+1}$, the definitions have two cases, but as one case is a projection, and the other is defined in terms of polymorphisms $p$, the property of being a polymorphism could only fail at a pair of tuples $(a,b,c)\rightarrow (a',b',c')$ where one tuple falls into the first case, and the other into the second.
 We consider $q_1$, with $q_{n+1}$ very similar.
 Assume first that $(a,b,c)\rightarrow (a',b',c')$ with $b=c$ but $b'\neq c'$; in this case $q_1(a,b,c)=a$.
 Now $p_0^{\top\bot}$ is also a first projection (so that $a\rightarrow a'=q_1(a',b',c')$ as required) unless $\top$ or $\bot$ is contained in $\{a',b',c'\}$.
 But $(a,b,c)\rightarrow (a',b',c')$ ensures that $\bot\notin\{a',b',c'\}$ so that if $\top$ or $\bot$ is contained in $\{a',b',c'\}$, then $\top\in \{a',b',c'\}$ and $a\rightarrow \top=q_1(a',b',c')$, as required.
 The case where $b\neq c$ but $b'=c'$ is an almost identical argument using $\bot$ in place of $\top$.
 Thus in every case, adjacency is preserved, and $q_1$ (and by symmetry, $q_{n+1}$) is a polymorphism.